brandur/rhttpserve/README.md

 below with `myremote:`.
 Naming conventions follow rclone's normal standard for environment variables.

+The easiest way to get values for these variables is to run `rclone config` and then copy the results that were placed in `~/.rclone.conf`.

 The server can then be started with:

     $ rhttpserve serve